 - The Year 12 student will receive an NA (Not Assessed) for an un-submitted school assessed coursework. - A new assessment task maybe set in order to enable a student to convert an N (Not Satisfactory) to an S (Satisfactory) result for the Outcome only.
-However, no score can be awarded to count towards the study score, and hence, the ATAR (Australian Tertiary Admission Ranking).
+However, a zero score will be awarded to count towards the study score, and hence, the ATAR (Australian Tertiary Admission Ranking).